cascadiaquakes/cvm-tools-book/usage/cvm_slicer.md

 ## Conclusion

 Follow the same logic as the two examples above to explore other types of plots and data extractions available via the `cvm_slicer` tool.

+For 2D netCDF files, the process remains the same, with the exception that only 2D surface plots are supported.